espocrm/documentation/docs/user-guide/reports.md

 For more advanced use.
 You can apply a database function to a certain database column and compare it with a result calculated by a [formula](../administration/formula.md) expression.

+!!! note

-Note: If you need to compare just with a simple string value you should put it into single quotes `'some string'`.
+    If you need to compare just with a simple string value you should put it into single quotes `'some string'`.

+!!! note

-Note: Formula functions intended to interact with the entity record will not work here because the formula is not applied to a specific record.
+    Formula functions intended to interact with the entity record will not work here because the formula is not applied to a specific record.

 Applying function to a column and comparing with a result of formula: